wp-plugins/wp-survey-and-poll/readme.txt

 = How many questions can I add? =

-Free version offers one question per survey, [unlimited questions is the feature of the PRO version](http://codecanyon.net/item/modal-survey-wordpress-feedbacks-polls-plugin/6533863?ref=pantherius "Modal Survey for WordPress").
+Free version offers two questions per survey, [unlimited questions is the feature of the PRO version](http://codecanyon.net/item/modal-survey-wordpress-feedbacks-polls-plugin/6533863?ref=pantherius "Modal Survey for WordPress").

 = How can I export the survey? =